KannonZenetism/zenetism-field-physics/structural-neuroscience/SN03-neurodivergent-cognition-and-the-architecture-of-mind.md

 The compulsive action is, structurally, an attempt to re-seal the cognitive boundary.
 It is not irrational — it is a boundary maintenance operation performed through the wrong mechanism.
 The ritual addresses the symptom (seal breach) without addressing the condition (membrane instability at ⧉₂).

 > **Note on Centropic Recursion:**
 > The σ-cycle presented here describes the entropic mode of recursive architecture — the futile loop of breach and compulsive re-sealing.
-Recursive architecture also operates centropically through C₄ (Rotational / Gyre) and C₁₄ (Recursive Nesting), where each iterative pass produces structural gain, convergent refinement, and potentially emergent pattern through C₁₅ (Emergent / Novel).
+Recursive architecture also operates centropically through C₁ (Temporal), C₄ (Rotational / Gyre), and C₁₄ (Recursive Nesting), where each iterative pass produces structural gain, convergent refinement, and potentially emergent pattern through C₁₅ (Emergent / Novel).
 Recursion is inherently effortful in both modes; the distinction is structural gain per cycle, not the presence of recursion itself.
 See SN05 §2.4 for the full dual-mode formalization.

 ### 4.2 The Intrusive Thought as Membrane Breach